Future-Secure-AI/microsoft-graph/docs/api/services/rangeManipulation.md

 `unknown`[]

-An array of objects where each object represents a row.
+Array of objects where each object represents a row.

 #### Throws